Learn-NEAR/NCD--riddles/README.md

-near-otc(NCD L1C2 Group G team project)
+near-riddles(NCD L1C2 Group G team project)
 ==================

 This [Vue] app was initialized with [create-near-app]